 Water specimens are similarly prepared except for omission of the dialysis concentrate.

-Solid Matrix: Lyophilised sample is dried to constant weight before weighing aliquots of

-Serum, blood and urine specimens are subjected to gamma-irradiation (25-38 kilogray) to destroy any bacterial contamination that may have occurred during preparation.
+Solid Matrix: Lyophilised sample is dried to constant weight before weighing aliquots of any bacterial contamination that may have occurred during preparation.
 These specimens are stored between 2.5°C and 7.5°C until dispatch.